3 Tips For A Killer Resume Profile Statement

-Your value proposition is the foundation of your sales pitch and will inform every bit of your Resume Profile Statement.
+Your value proposition is the foundation of your sales pitch and will inform every bit of your resume.

 It’s made up of your unique blend of skills, personality traits, experience and expertise.
 To start writing it out, just remember each point needs to answer one question “What value does this part of me bring to a company?”

 If you don’t understand what your points of value are, then write down your strengths and weaknesses.
 Then work out the value of your strengths and how your weaknesses can be addressed.